 Connect your PC to your TV or a monitor, and the first time you start Media Center you'll see a setup page with info about various features, as well as a couple of different setup options.
 If you want the quickest setup, choose the Express option.
 If you want to set up Media Center with more options, choose Custom setup.

 Swipe in from the right edge of the screen, and then tap Search.(If you're using a mouse, point to the lower-right corner of the screen, move the mouse pointer up, and then click Search.)

-Enter Windows Media Center in the search box, then tap or click Windows Media Center.
+Enter Windows Media Center in the search box, and then tap or click Windows Media Center.

-Choose your speaker configuration, then play a chime sound to test it.
-Listen closely to each individual speaker to make sure that it’s receiving a signal.
+Choose your speaker configuration, and then play a chime sound to test it.
+Listen closely to each individual speaker to make sure it’s receiving a signal.

 If you’re not getting any sound at all, check whether all cables are plugged in correctly and that the volume on both your speakers and your PC is turned up.

 If your PC is connected to a TV, the video card or the type of cable you're using might not support audio signals.
 You might need to connect the sound card in your PC directly to your speakers.